liruilong940607/blenderlib/README.md

     ./data/forest_and_friends/${SUBJECT_ID}.blend \
     --save_dir "./results/"
 ```
 Note: This does not seem to support headless rendering!!
+(Meaning you can't do it on a remote server)

 ## Rendering with Shading